Do you have a friend who always makes sure that you are happy, content, protected, and supported? Well, then you are lucky to have a soul friend!

 Asking myself this question often makes me stop dead in my tracks as I come to face all of the conditions that I tend to impose on others that stymies a true soul friendship.
 And honestly while this shocks and deeply grieves me, I see it as an opportunity to grow – and I hope you can grow with me as well.

-Fortunately, I have found a couple of true soul friends in my own lifetime which have taught me a lot about the meaning of unconditional love.
+Fortunately, I have found a couple of true soul friends in my own life which have taught me a lot about the meaning of unconditional love.

 This is what I have learned: